hhpamu/hhpamu.github.io/_portfolio/portfolio-02.md

 # CIFAR-10 Image Classification Using a Convolutional Neural Network

-In this project, I implemented a Convolutional Neural Network (CNN) to perform image classification on the CIFAR-10 dataset, which consists of 60,000 32×32 color images across 10 object categories.
+In this exercise, I implemented a Convolutional Neural Network (CNN) to perform image classification on the CIFAR-10 dataset, which consists of 60,000 32×32 color images across 10 object categories.
 The goal was to train a model that generalizes well to unseen data while avoiding overfitting, using PyTorch as the primary framework.

 <img src='/images/Deep_Learning_Images/CIFAR10_CNN/cifar10dataset.png' alt="cifar10dataset" class="center">
 <p style="text-align:center"> <i>CIFAR-10 Dataset</i></p>